Long distance relationships are tricky beasts.

 One of the happiest strategies most couples can turn to under stress is to remember how you felt at the start of the relationship.
 Tuning in to how you used to dress up for each other to go out, switch your energy on, plan fun new things to do together on dates – those memories can remind you to embrace fun and excitement again when you see each other and plan for it when you’re apart.
 I wrote more detail on how you recapture great times in Time Hacks for Sizzling Sex.

 I hope this article has helped.
-If you’d like more on improving your relationship and feeling closer and more passionately connected you can get my free eBook Hot Devotion here.
+If you’d like more on life and relationships you can pick up my book Lovelands on Amazon or as a free trial on Audible.

 Just BE the love that you ARE